-Is a non-invasive painless treatment which activates the body’s natural nerve and muscles of the pelvic floor.
-It is provided through either adhesive pads place on the skin near the vagina and anus or through a tampon shaped form placed in the vagina.
+Electrical stimulation therapy is a non-invasive painless treatment that activates the body’s natural nerve and muscles of the pelvic floor.
+It is provided through either adhesive pads placed on the skin near the vagina and anus or through a tampon-shaped form placed in the vagina.
 Electrical stimulation, depending on the settings, may be used to assist you in rehabilitating weak pelvic floor muscles especially during stress urinary and/or fecal incontinence.
-It may also be used to calm involuntary bladder muscle contractions in the case of urge urinary incontinence.
+It may also be used to calm involuntary bladder muscle contractions in the case of urinary incontinence.
 Or if you are having pelvic pain, electrical stimulation can also be set to reduce pain and decrease muscle guarding.

 Pelvic floor physical therapy can help treat a number of different issues.
 If you have pelvic pain, incontinence, or other pelvic issues, be sure to contact our team about physical therapy.
 We can help find the right treatment for you.